Montenegro in the Eurovision Song Contest 2012: Internal selection

 On 12 December 2011, RTCG announced that Rambo Amadeus would represent Montenegro in Baku.
 In regards to the selected artist, RTCG general director Rade Vojvodić stated: "He will be a good representative representing our country and the region.
 He's not the typical musician.
 There is one important fact that separates him from other musicians and makes him unique and distinguished.
 He is very popular throughout the former Yugoslavian countries, and he is a UNICEF ambassador.
 All this is a great recommendation, and a great opportunity for the promotion of Montenegro as a country."

 The Montenegrin song, "Euro Neuro", was presented during a television special on 15 March 2012, which was held at the RTCG studios in Podgorica and hosted by Sabrija Vulić.
 The show was televised on TVCG 1 and TVCG SAT as well as broadcast online via the broadcaster's website rtcg.me.
 In addition to the presentation of the song, the show featured a guest appearance by Slovenian producer Magnifico who carried out production and mixing for the song during the production process, of which a lot was carried out in the Slovenian capital of Ljubljana.
 "Euro Neuro" was written by Rambo Amadeus himself.
 Amadeus recorded the music video for the song in Bar and Ulcinj and was directed by Miha Knific and Danijela Radovanović.
-The video, depicting Amadeus traveling through Montenegrin tourist destinations with a donkey, garnered international media exposure due to its references to stereotypical views of the Balkan Region and to the European debt crisis as also reflected from the lyrics of the song; the singer stated that his entry was "directed to everyone feeling a bit nervous about not being able to understand things like the financial roots of the euro-zone crisis".
+The video, depicting Amadeus traveling through Montenegrin tourist destinations with a donkey, garnered international media exposure due to its references to stereotypical views of the Balkan Region and to the Euro area crisis as also reflected from the lyrics of the song; the singer stated that his entry was "directed to everyone feeling a bit nervous about not being able to understand things like the financial roots of the euro-zone crisis".
 The music video gained over 210,000 views on YouTube a day after it was released.